rostam/GeneralChatBot/README.md

 Different control structures can be found in [the functions eraseSubStrings, handle, and the constructure HandleText::HandleText() ](https://github.com/rostam/GermanChatBot/blob/master/src/HandleText.cpp)

 ### The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
+### The project accepts input from a user as part of the necessary operation of the program.

 Three files are read in the project as follows:
 ```c++
     std::ifstream in("GermanStopWords.txt");